perl6/tablets/README.md

 How to Help
 ===========

-To contribute, pore over Appendix B looking at the various links to the main Index (Appendix A), and when you see an perl 6 term without a link look into the index how its anchor is named and set the link (appendix-a-index.txt#anchor).
+One way to contribute is to pore over Appendix B taking note of the various links to the main Index (Appendix A).
+When you see a Perl 6 term in Appendix B without a link, find its corresponding anchor in the Index, then (in Appendix B) create link to it.

 Rules for Anchor Names